Monday, May 3, 2021 · 16 min read

 The controller includes software that allows easy management of switches and access points.
 If cameras are added to the system, they are also controlled, and their data is stored on an optional hard drive.
 Video data can be accessed remotely and securely.

-Data and the network itself is protected in several ways:
+Data and the network itself are protected in several ways:

-- LTE Failover Redundancy: If the wired WAN fails, it will automatically switch to the UniFi LTE (this option and a US-based LTE account required).
+LTE Failover Redundancy: If the wired WAN fails, it will automatically switch to the UniFi LTE (this option and a US-based LTE account are required).